 Let’s take a look at how the Kanban system works in each case and the functions of a WMS:

-- Kanban in production installations: the main feature of warehouses that supply production centers is that they handle inventory classified as raw materials, semi-finished goods, and finished products.
-To prevent stockouts in the production process, it’s fundamental to have computerized stock control.
-In this vein, WMS for Manufacturing operates according to the Kanban system: when a new order is received, the WMS issues work orders to the production center and monitors the safety stock available for each SKU.
+- Kanban in production installations: the main feature of warehouses that supply production centres is that they handle inventory classified as raw materials, semi-finished goods, and finished products.
+To prevent stockouts in the production process, it’s fundamental to have computerised stock control.
+In this vein, WMS for Manufacturing operates according to the Kanban system: when a new order is received, the WMS issues work orders to the production centre and monitors the safety stock available for each SKU.

-- Kanban in retail supply chains: in this case, the logistics network is made up of installations (central and regional) and physical stores.
+- Kanban in retail supply chains: in this case, the logistics network is made up of installations (central and regional) and physical shops.
 Following the Kanban method, product demand is registered at the points of sale; from there, the replenishment orders to the warehouses are generated.
-In this scenario, the WMS works as a catalyst for replenishment between centers, as it contains overall inventory data.
-Plus, in the case of Mecalux’s Easy WMS, the Store Fulfillment module makes it possible to organize and arrange stock movements between centers — without intermediaries — making the most of your company’s logistics capacity.
+In this scenario, the WMS works as a catalyst for replenishment between centres, as it contains overall inventory data.
+Plus, in the case of Mecalux’s Easy WMS, the Store Fulfillment module makes it possible to organise and arrange stock movements between centres — without intermediaries — making the most of your company’s logistics capacity.

 Stock management with the Kanban system